The City of Taguig Real Estate

 Research Manager Fredrick Rara shared the

-portfolio.
-Based on recent data, it seems like Public-Private
+investment portfolio.
+Based on recent data, it seems like

-Partnership is taking the sidelines as the government focuses on
+Public-Private Partnership is taking the sidelines as the

 He also addressed the issues